ComNetsHH/SGComm2021-publication-code-release/README.md

 This is the complementary code repository for the scientific publication 'Minimizing Age of Information for Distributed Control in Smart Grids' by Fisser, Leonard and Timm-Giel, Andreas published at the IEEE International Conference on Communications, Control, and Computing Technologies for Smart Grids 2021 held in Aachen, Germany.

 The provided codebase includes every necessary code to reproduce the results presented in the paper.
-While all presented code is made available for public use under GNU GPLv2.0, portions of the code uses external software libraries.
+While all presented code is made available for public use under GNU GPLv2.0, portions of the code use external software libraries.
 External code which is embedded in this repository is compatible with the selected licensing.
 Additional dependencies may have to be acquired to fully use the provided toolchain (for example a working NS-3 installation as well as Gurobi).
 The authors are aware that these dependencies do not completely fulfill the requirements for open-source code publications, but the trade-off has been made to achieve significant performance gains.